-10.15 A new subparagraph (2) has been added in the second draft DCO to detail the procedure for expert determination in relation to disputes under the protective provisions.
-This is applied to Schedules 9, 10 and 11.
+- 11.14 Article 40 governs what happens in the event that two parties disagree in the implementation of any provision of the Order.
+The matter is to be settled by a single arbitration and in the event that a single arbitrator cannot be agreed, he shall be appointed by the President of the Institute of Civil Engineers. - 11.15 A new subparagraph (2) washas been added in the second draft DCO to detail the procedure for expert determination in relation to disputes under the protective provisions..
+This is applied to Schedules 9 and 10 and 11.
 The rational for this is to ensure that there is a route map for the resolution of a dispute within a certain time period which is important in order that there can be confidence in the Applicant's construction programme.

-11. Schedules
+12. Schedules